symfony/symfony-docs/best_practices/introduction.rst

 We know that old habits die hard and some of you will be shocked by some of these best practices.
-But by following these, you'll be able to develop appications faster, with less complexity and with the same or even higher quality.
+But by following these, you'll be able to develop applications faster, with less complexity and with the same or even higher quality.
 It's also a moving target that will continue to improve.

 Keep in mind that these are **optional recommendations** that you and your